 We've been selling and installing our great 209 conversions for years now.
 And I've noticed my questions and sales following trends influenced by the various hunting seasons and their associated rules.
 This time of year many folks are getting ready for Colorado's muzzle loader season, typically focusing on harvesting an elk.
-So every year I edit and re-post this one.
+So annually, I edit and re-post this one.
 The commentary here was also added the to the FAQ (Frequently Asked Questions).

 The FAQ entry: